The Disadvantages and Risks of Buying a Pre-Construction Condo in Vancouver

 Purchasing a presale condo is not the actual physical purchase of a tangible property.
 It is actually a contract for the right to receive an obligation to pay for a finished condo at a set point in the future, irrespective of market conditions or the buyer’s financial situation.

 What are the Risks & Disadvantages of Presale Condos in Vancouver?

 If you’re thinking of buying a presale condo in Vancouver it’s also important to be aware of the potential risks and negatives (for some people) which could include the following:

-- HST/GST and PTT is payable on Presales! – Yes!
-Federal Goods and Services Tax (GST) and BC’s Property Transfer Tax (PTT) is payable on all new properties in British Columbia (and GST!) and when a presale property completes HST/GST is due.
-Do keep in mind there are rebates on both the HST/GST and Property Transfer Tax.
+- GST and PTT is payable on Presales! – Yes!
+Federal Goods and Services Tax (GST) and BC’s Property Transfer Tax (PTT) is payable on all new properties in British Columbia.
+These taxes are payable when a presale property completes.
+Do keep in mind there are rebates available for qualified buyers on both the GST and Property Transfer Tax.
 Please consult with your accountant for more details on any rebates available.
-To get a clear idea as to how much tax will be payable on a presale (Again consult with a qualified accountant to confirm any tax information), I have a great New Home Tax Calculator for BC.
+To get a rough idea as to how much tax will be payable on a presale (Again consult with a qualified accountant to confirm any tax information), I have a great GST/PTT Tax Calculator for New Homes in BC.